chenxm1986/hylu/README.md

 Performance Results
 ============
-For a wide range of matrices with different sparsities, HYLU achieves a **1.95X** speedup on geometric mean in numerical factorization compared with Intel MKL PARDISO, while the preprocessing and forward-backward substitution phases are also slightly faster (**1.43X** and **1.46X** speedups, respectively).
+For a wide range of matrices with different sparsities, HYLU achieves a **2.04X** speedup on geometric mean in numerical factorization compared with Intel MKL PARDISO, while the preprocessing and forward-backward substitution phases are also faster (**1.56X** and **1.46X** speedups, respectively).
 HYLU offers an optimization option for repeated solve of linear systems with an identical sparse pattern in the coefficient matrix.
-In this scenario, HYLU achieves a **2.40X** geometric mean speedup in numerical factorization over Intel MKL PARDISO, while the forward-backward substitution phase is slightly faster (**1.32X** speedup).
+In this scenario, HYLU achieves a **2.58X** geometric mean speedup in numerical factorization over Intel MKL PARDISO, while the forward-backward substitution phase is slightly faster (**1.35X** speedup).
 Please see [doc/results.pdf](https://github.com/chenxm1986/hylu/blob/main/doc/results.pdf) for details.
 Generally, HYLU is much faster than Intel MKL PARDISO for highly sparse matrices, while for relatively dense matrices, HYLU achieves similar performance to Intel MKL PARDISO.